Back to Blog

 Ignoring Hidden Costs

-Many businesses overlook hidden fees such as port handling charges or fluctuating currency exchange rates.
-These can accumulate and significantly impact your landed cost.
+Many businesses overlook hidden fees such as port handling charges, demurrage (fees for exceeding free time at a port), or fluctuating currency exchange rates.
+These seemingly small costs can accumulate and significantly impact your landed cost.
+For example, a sudden increase in fuel surcharges can add unexpected costs to your shipping expenses.

 Not Regularly Updating Costs

-Costs associated with importing goods can vary over time due to changes in tariffs, shipping rates, or foreign exchange rates.
+Costs associated with importing goods can vary significantly over time due to changes in tariffs (especially with ongoing trade wars), shipping rates (affected by fuel prices and demand), or foreign exchange rates.
 Regularly updating your cost calculations is crucial to reflect current market conditions.

 Using Inaccurate Data

-Basing landed cost calculations on inaccurate or outdated data can lead to incorrect pricing strategies.
+Basing landed cost calculations on inaccurate or outdated data can lead to incorrect pricing strategies and poor decision-making.
 Ensure that all figures used in your calculations are current and verified.

 Bottom Line